rethinkdb/rethinkdb-rs/2-query-language/secondary-indexes/javascript.md

     {multi: true}).run(conn, callback)
 ```

-### Use a multi index and a mapping function to speed get/contains ###
+### Use a multi index and a mapping function to speed getAll/contains ###

-If your program frequently executes a [get](/api/javascript/get) followed by a [contains](/api/javascript/contains), that operation can be made more efficient by creating a multi index using a mapping function on the field that contains the list.
+If your program frequently executes a [getAll](/api/javascript/get_all) followed by a [contains](/api/javascript/contains), that operation can be made more efficient by creating a compound multi index using a mapping function on the field that contains the list.

 ```js
 // Create the index